 Hey! need chili? (of course you do, or you wouldn’t be here!!)

-This chili recipe is my favorite – the best part is, it really NEEDS a good long stay in the crockpot, in order to blend all the flavors properly.
-I LOVE making this crockpot chili recipe – it’s so easy, makes a LOT (so plenty to freeze for later – chili dogs? a quick lunch?)
+This recipe is my favorite!
+The best part is, it really NEEDS a good long stay in the crockpot, in order to blend all the flavors properly.
+I LOVE making this crockpot chili recipe! it’s so easy, makes a LOT so plenty to freeze for later for chili dogs or a quick lunch.

-Served with some sour cream, sharp cheddar cheese and a little cilantro (or cornbread, homemade tortillas) this is a hearty dinner ready for when you walk in the door!
+Serve with some sour cream, sharp cheddar cheese and a little cilantro (or cornbread, homemade corn tortillas).
+This is a hearty dinner ready for when you walk in the door!

-If you’re looking for a healthier crock pot chili, switch out the ground beef for turkey, and add a tablespoon of cocoa powder to the mix.
+If you’re looking for a healthier crock pot chili, switch out the ground beef for ground turkey.
+Add a tablespoon of cocoa powder to the mix.
 The cocoa powder makes it taste richer and meatier – I challenge your family to tell the difference between this version and the turkey!

 I hope you love this classic!

-- DICED TOMATOES – we want the juice! don’t drain it off!
+- Diced Tomatoes.
+We want the juice! don’t drain it off!
+These can be diced or crushed tomatoes.

 - Brown the beef and onion in a large skillet over medium-high heat until beef is browned, and onion is tender.